partisiablockchainapplications/partisia-wallet-extension-doc/src/wallet_backup.md

 ![Reset Password](assets/wallet_backup.png)

-You will be prompted to input your password and afterwards your private key or mnemonic phrase will be shown
+You will be prompted to input your password and afterwards your private key or mnemonic phrase will be shown.
+You also have the option to export your keys to an encrypted keystore file if you prefer not working with the keys directly.